padmapria/spring-cloud-streams-using-kafka/README.md

-1) Go inside the folder
+1) Open command prompt from the folder
 cd D:\DEV-SOFTWARES\kafka_2.12\bin\windows

 2) Run the below to start zookeeper